Let’s make a balloon rocket with things you have around the house to explore Newton’s Third Law.

-My kids are fascinated by all things outer space (even if it doesn’t directly relate to Star Wars).
+My kids are fascinated by all things outer space and real rockets (even if it doesn’t directly relate to Star Wars).
 Today we are bringing NASA into our backyard through the magic of fishing line, straws and balloons.

 It is just like Apollo 13 only without the danger.

-Balloon Rocket Instructions
+Balloon Rocket for Kids

 - drinking straw cut into 1 inch pieces

-- fishing line
+- fishing line or cotton string

 - two trees or something in your backyard to anchor the fishing line 100 feet apart